Frijol/climate-change/GLOSSARY.md

 ## black start
 the process of starting an electric grid section or power station without relying on an external transmission network– often, small generators (BSDG) start larger generators to start main power station generators.
 The challenge is that large power generation plants require some base electricity in order to begin operation.
 Hydroelectric plants are relatively easy to black start because you just need enough energy to open intake gates and excite the turbine generators

+## blue carbon
+storage of carbon in wetlands, unusually high in proportion to land area [Hawken, 112][Hawken]

 ## BOO
 Build-Own-Operate